nialov/fracture-analysis-kit-2d/README.rst

 Download the .zip-file and unzip the file to a folder of your choosing.

 Then open index.html in the folder.
-It should open in your native browser.
+It should open the Help Documentation in your native browser.

 Plugin Download
 ---------------